yetisoftworks/MeshyDB.SDK-docs/docs/intro/getting_started_csharp.rst

 200 : OK
    * Identifies successful logout.

+400 : Bad request
+   * Invalid client id.
+   * Token is missing.
+   * Unsupported Token type.

+429 : Too many request
+   * You have have either hit your API or Database limit.
+Please review your account.

 Not seeing something you need?
 Feel free to give us a chat or contact us at support@meshydb.com.